 Airport Transportation: Getting To/From The Airport

 The following car rental companies have desks at the airport: Aco • Amigo Car Rental • Avis • Budget • Europcar • Flinch Rental Car • Friend Car Rental • Hertz • Margarita Rental Car • Unirent.

 Safety may be an issue with this one, so you want to do some more research before committing.
-If your load is light, you can travel at a fraction of the price of a taxi by taking one of the local red SITSSA buses.
-Purchase a rechargeable card ticket from the kiosk inside of the airport terminal before boarding the bus.
+If your load is light (or non-existant), you can travel at a fraction of the price of a taxi by taking one of the local red SITSSA buses.
+Purchase a rechargeable card ticket from the kiosk inside the airport terminal before boarding the bus.

 Taxis are readily available for hire in the departures and arrivals are of both terminals.
 Evening rates apply between 6:00PM – 6:00AM.
-For safety reasons, do not accept rides from taxis that already have passengers.
-There are no meters, so negotiate a fare with the driver before starting your journey.
+For safety reasons, do not accept rides from taxis that already have passengers and taxis which are not registered as airport service providers.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.